uob-itservices/as-business-systems-standards/code_reviews/readme.md

   1. __Readability__: Code should be self explanatory.
 Use appropriate names for variables, functions and classes.
   2. __Testability__: The code should be easy to test.
 Refactor into a separate function if required.
   3. __Debuggability__: Provide support to log the flow of control, parameters and exceptions to find root causes of bugs easily.
-  4. __Configurability__: Keep the configurable values separete in.
+  4. __Configurability__: Keep the configurable values separate in.
 Do not hard code optional values.

 b. __Reusability__